 Comprehensive emergency care

-To ensure you receive the best possible emergency care experience, we provide private pediatric rooms, minimal wait times and free Wi-Fi.
+To ensure you receive the best possible emergency care experience, we provide private pediatric rooms and minimal wait times.
 We also offer diagnostic imaging and a full-service laboratory with quick turnaround times for fast, accurate results.

 Advanced stroke care

 When you are experiencing a stroke, every second counts.
 The faster treatment can be administered, the greater the likelihood for positive outcomes.

 To ensure you receive this, our emergency care team consistently meets strict standards of excellent stroke care.
 This has earned us The Joint Commission's designation as a Primary Stroke Center, so you can feel secure when your care is in our hands.

 When your little one is sick, you only want the best.
 We offer exactly that, giving them gentle pediatric emergency care in a compassionate, warm environment.
 Our highly trained emergency team is committed to their well-being and comfort.
 Additionally, all of our nurses are certified in Pediatric Advanced Life Support (PALS).